 For my sixth painting I really wanted push myself, as well as have some fun!
 Instead of copying a landscape reference image, I opted to “re-envision” landscapes from Magic: the Gathering; “Bloodstained Mire” was the winner.
 This was my most difficult painting project to date; I must have scrapped it entirely and restarted a half-dozen times.
 Perspective issues, composition issues, changing light-sources - I did it all.
 If I only counted time spent on this final iteration I’d guess it clocked it at roughly 25 hours.
 There were a few things on my checklist that didn’t make it in, such as adding birds in the foreground to show scale, but overall I’m happy with it (and to be done with it).
 Here’s the finished piece:

 Friday, November 06, 2015

 Just about a year ago (September 2014) I decided that I was going to sit down and finally learn to paint.
-I had all the equipment I'd need with Photoshop CS6 and a Cintiq 12wx - I just needed to learn how.
+I had all the equipment I’d need with Photoshop CS6 and a Cintiq 12wx - I just needed to learn how.
 So I started with the master himself, Bob Ross.
-I watched more than a few of his videos, and started figuring out how to translate his methods from analog to digital.
+I watched countless videos, and started figuring out how to translate his methods from analog to digital.
 I also studied contemporary concept artists via tutorials on YouTube for technical application and workflows.
-To date I've done six paintings (well under my goal of 12, but it's something at least).
+To date I’ve done six paintings (well under my goal of 12, but it’s something at least).
 With each one I try and push the threshold of my abilities.